diablokitty/data-structures-and-algorithms/javascript/code-challenges/README.md

-Much appreciation to Sheyna, Shane, Jeffrey, the Davids, Alfredo and Jordan for sharing their knowledge on these methods and assisting me with the code challenges.

 # Code Challenges

+## Much appreciation to Sheyna, Shane, Jeffrey, the Davids, Alfredo and Jordan for sharing their knowledge on these methods and assisting me with the code challenges

 Part of growing as a programmer is to practice, practice, practice.
 Throughout this course, you will complete a set of daily code challenges.
 Each set will contain up to ten problems.